-There should only be a single core fund rather than core funds in each and every MPF scheme
+b) There should only be a single core fund rather than core funds in each and every MPF scheme

-We disagree that the core funds of different MPF schemes should be invested into the same APIFs.
-We believe flexibility (e.g. on the choice of APIFs and certain aspects of the design of the core fund) should be allowed for investment managers to make the appropriate investment decision on behalf of members.

-There will be a lack of competition if only one set of APIFs or index funds is allowed for all the MPF schemes.
+- We disagree that the core funds (at constituent fund level) of different MPF schemes should be invested into the same APIF(s).
+We believe flexibility (e.g. on the choice of APIFs and certain aspects of the design of the core fund) should be allowed for trustees / investment managers to make the appropriate investment decision on behalf of members. - There will be a lack of competition if only one set of APIFs or index funds is allowed for all the MPF schemes.
 Concentration risk on return/performance (i.e., if the fund does not perform) will be very high, potentially leading to the returns of a significant number of members being affected.
 The consultation paper indicated around 24.1% of members had not made a fund choice.
-We expected more members will pick this fund if it's packaged by the MPFA as a "core" investment strategy with low fee/high return.

-A single Core Fund would create a lack of market competition to drive pricing efficiency and investment outcome.
-Furthermore, it would be a non-level playing field as small fund house could not compete with the international firms to provide that single Core Fund.
+We expected more members will pick this core fund if it is packaged by the MPFA as a "core" investment strategy with low fee/high return. - A single core fund (at APIF level) would create a lack of market competition to drive pricing efficiency and investment outcome.
+Furthermore, it would be a non-level playing field as small fund house could not compete with the international firms to provide that single core fund.

-If members do not satisfy with the performance of the single Core Fund, there will be no other choices.

-There will be a question of who shall select the single Core Fund for all MPF schemes.
-If chosen by the Government, there will be conflict of interest.
+- If members do not satisfy with the performance of the single core fund, there will be no other choices. - There will be a question on who shall select the single core fund for all MPF schemes.
+If it is chosen by the Government, there will be conflict of interest.